flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-nested-artifacts-plus-dependencies.md

 The natural laws of code also relate to structure.
 So what are the elements and relationships in code?

 [Previously](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), we explored the way code conveys meaning.
 Here, we examine the way it is structured.
-To that purpose, we put tech- and value environment aside for a moment and focus instead on the actual source code, its organizational units and circuitry.
+To that purpose, we put [tech- and value environment](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html) aside for a moment and focus instead on the actual source code, its organizational units and circuitry.

 This is the second and last "axiomatic" discussion.
 The texts follwing this one will build more upon already introduced ideas and ultimately tie everything together.

 ## Artifacts

 When we structure source code, we mostly think about classes and similar namespaces.
 Of course, code is structured at other scales as well.
-There are smaller language constructs contained in classes, like functions, properties, nested types and so forth.
+There are smaller language constructs contained in classes, like functions, properties and nested types.
 And there are larger scopes containing multiple classes, like architectural layers, micro services, libraries, frameworks, modules, packages and even just source files.

 Those organizational units of code may widely differ in size, usage and meaning.
 But for the purpose of this analysis, we can regard them as pure *code artifacts*, pieces of code that are structurally distinct, irrespective of what they mean.